MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Devices.CorporateManagement/Update-MgBetaUserManagedDevice.md

         - `[TroubleshootingErrorDetails <IMicrosoftGraphDeviceManagementTroubleshootingErrorDetails>]`: Object containing detailed information about the error and its remediation.
       - `[ManagedDeviceIdentifier <String>]`: Device identifier created or collected by Intune.
       - `[UserId <String>]`: Identifier for the user that tried to enroll the device.
     - `[MobilePhone <String>]`: The primary cellular telephone number for the user.
 Read-only for users synced from on-premises directory.
-Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).
+Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values) and $search.
     - `[MySite <String>]`: The URL for the user's personal site.
 Returned only on $select.
     - `[Notifications <IMicrosoftGraphNotification[]>]`:
       - `[Id <String>]`: The unique identifier for an entity.
 Read-only.